jrichterjax/sql-challenge/README.md

 # sql-challenge

-Data Modeling - ERD image
+Data Modeling - an ERD image is included to indicate the tables to be created, as well as demonstrate the relationship between tables.

-Data Engineering - table schemata and tables.sql file
+Data Engineering - a table schemata outlines the tables included in the tables.sql file; the tables.sql file includes the code used to create the necessary tables to import 6 employee data csv files - departments, dept_emp, dept_manager, employees, salaries, and titles.

-Data Analysis - the queries included in this repository produce the following:
+Data Analysis - the queries in the queries.sql file produce the following:

 - The employee number, last name, first name, sex, and salary for each employee.
 - The first name, last name, and hire date for the employees who were hired in 1986.